 Enter the bonus pay amount within the pay column.

 Calculate taxes and deductions using the advanced process options.

-Go to Labor > Worker Payments, select the timecards and click on the Process Payments button.
+Go to Process Payments., select the timecards and click on

 The advanced calculate taxes process allows the user to alter the way the employee’s taxes and deductions are processed.
 The Select column identifies all the taxes and deductions that will be deducted from the gross bonus pay.
 The Add to Taxable switch allows the user to ignore the deduction but add the gross pay to the taxable amount of the tax or deduction.
 Turning both check marks ON will process the tax or deduction in the same manner as a typical calculation.

 If the user prefers to not deduct (Select option is OFF) a table based tax from the timecard such as FWT (Federal Withholding Tax) the Add to Taxable should be turned ON for proper tax reporting.